GaijinEntertainment/GaijinApplicationPlatform/docs/central/services.md

 title: Services
 ---

-Gaijin Application Platform offers a range of services allowing the applications in development to use services such as content delivery, matchmaking, leaderboards, inventory, bug reporting, forums and so on.
+Gaijin Application Platform allows administrators to expand the functionality of their applications by connecting additional services, such as content delivery, matchmaking, leaderboards, inventory, bug reporting, forums and so on.

+---

 To connect a service to the project, go to Services in the [Side navigation](getting-started.md#side-navigation).
 This page contains a list of available services for your project, as well as a list of already connected services.
 The list of available services will expand over time.